Radio Ergo - Somali Humanitarian News and Information

 Share on FacebookShare on Twitter

-(ERGO) – Establishing a water storage system that should secure better water access to a perennially drought-hit part of southern Bay region has also brought welcome employment for impoverished displaced families.
+(ERGO) – Establishing a water storage system that promises better water access in a perennially drought-hit part of southern Bay region has also brought welcome employment for impoverished displaced families.

 The water project that began in Qansahdhere district in July has given manual labour jobs to around 1,260 people, enabling them to earn $80 a month to support their families.